PACE-challenge/pacechallenge.org/2023/index.md

 a multitude of theoretical [results](https://dblp.uni-trier.de/search?q=twin-width) since then.

+### Results of the Challenge

+We are happy to announce the [results of PACE 2023](results).
+Congratulations to the winners and all the participants

 ### Challenge Description

 The goal of this year's challenge is to compute a contraction sequence